Classic Deviled Egg Recipe PLUS Kitchen Hack To Make Them Easier With No Mess!

 Using this method is so much faster than trying to put everything in a bowl and mix it all up, then trying to spoon the filling into the individual hollowed halves.
 It’s so quick, yet so easy and NO MESS, y’all!

-Deviled Egg Flavor Option – Pico de Gallo
+Deviled Eggs Flavor Option – Pico de Gallo

 Traditional deviled eggs are good, make no mistake.
 But we sometimes like to make deviled eggs with a little extra spicy kick.

-That’s when RancherMan whips up Homemade Pico de Gallo to stir into the egg yolks.
+That’s when RancherMan whips up some Homemade Pico de Gallo to stir into the egg filling.
 It’s delicious!
 Everyone always raves.

 We sometimes add spicy pico de gallo to our deviled eggs for a spicy kick. #TexasHomesteader